-Male infertility may stem from a low sperm count, low sperm motility (sperm that moves too quickly or not at all), and/or abnormal shape of the sperm.
+The male side of infertility is often overlooked.
+Male infertility may stem from a low sperm count, low sperm motility (sperm that moves too quickly or not at all), abnormal sperm shape (morphology), or underlying medical issues.

 So How Long Does It Take to Get Pregnant?

 Most healthy couples trying without medical assistance should be able to get pregnant within one year of regular, unprotected intercourse.
 It's always important to discuss your pregnancy plan and timeline with your medical professional.

-How to Improve Fertility?
+How to Improve Fertility

 How Long Should We Try Before Seeing a Specialist?